-Purposes for which Scheduling Accenture uses personal Talent Acquisition / Recruitment information Management and administration of employees Facilitating communication (including in case of emergencies) Operating and managing Accenture's business operations Employee engagement, performance management and professional development Financial planning, payroll, fund management and accounting Share plan management and operations Business and market development Advertising, marketing and public relations Building and managing external relationships Maintaining relationships with former employees and Alumni relations Planning and delivery of business integration capabilities Research and development Compliance, audit and insurance purposes, including supplier and customer due diligence Internal and external investigations including liaison with law enforcement/other government agencies where required to do so by law Litigation management Client, supplier and business intermediary/partner management Technology infrastructure, security and support (including business continuity), facilities and data management, internal business support services and monitoring use of Accenture's systems and other Accenture resources as permitted by local law and/or in accordance with Accenture's policies Travel management Knowledge management Corporate Citizenship and outreach programs Complying with legal requirements Reporting to the Information Commissioner - routine reporting and breach notification Liaising with regulators/government departments for routine reporting requirements under law - tax, social security, benefits, national ID programs Mergers & Acquisitions - this includes due diligence and information relevant to potential ventures, joint ventures, mergers and acquisitions Social listening - Identifying and assessing what is being said about Accenture and our clients on social media (only publicly accessible content) Undertaking data analytics, including analysis of our applicant pool in order to better understand who is applying to positions at Accenture and how to attract and keep top talent Other purposes not incompatible with the ones listed above or other purposes required and/or permitted by law or regulation Recipients Accenture entities - Accenture entities which are signed up to the UK BCR or other Accenture entities/affiliates outside the UK BCR [using a different transfer mechanism].
+Undertaking data analytics, including analysis of our applicant pool in order to better understand who is applying to positions at Accenture and how to attract and keep top talent Other purposes not incompatible with the ones listed above or other purposes required and/or permitted by law or regulation Recipients Accenture entities - Accenture entities which are signed up to the BCR or other Accenture entities/affiliates outside the BCR [using a different transfer mechanism].
 Professional advisors - Accountants, auditors, lawyers, insurers, bankers, and other outside professional advisors in all of the countries in which Accenture operates.
 Service providers - Companies that provide products and services to Accenture such as payroll, pension scheme, benefits providers, human resources services, performance, training, expense management, IT systems suppliers and support, advertising and marketing, security and performance monitoring, third parties assisting with equity compensation programs, credit card companies, medical or health practitioners, trade bodies and associations, and other service providers.
 Public and governmental authorities - Entities that regulate or have jurisdiction over Accenture such as regulatory authorities, law enforcement, public bodies, and judicial bodies.
 Corporate / commercial transaction - A third party in connection with any proposed or actual reorganization, merger, sale, joint venture, assignment, transfer or other disposition of all or any portion of Accenture business, assets or stock (including in connection with any bankruptcy or similar proceedings).
 A third party in connection with any proposed or actual client project.
+Corporate citizenship - Corporate citizenship partners/organizations where necessary (e.g. to obtain documentation related a gift or a tax statement).
+Countries to which transfers may be made Many of our global systems are operated from the US, we also have significant operations in India, Philippines and China.
+However, as a global group we transfer to many countries worldwide, inside and outside the EEA, Switzerland and the UK.
+We publish a list of group companies that have signed the BCR intercompany agreements which is available here .